NemanjaSrdanovic/P2P-Microservices/README.md

 ### How to test the implementation

 The microservices can be tested by 4 people connected to the same network or using VPN.
 Each of the 4 microservices must be started in Eclipse.
-Instructions and descriptions can be found in the documentation folder under "report dead".
+Instructions and descriptions can be found in the Sub-task 2 folder under "report dead".